 Formal Admission Ceremony

-Because of the limited number of seats available and existing fire laws, the applicants are only allowed to invite three guests to the ceremony.
-The Court does not issue invitations, tickets or assigned seating for the guests.
+The applicants are only allowed to invite a limited number of guests to the ceremony.
+The number of guests permitted will be included with the formal admission ceremony appearance notice.
+The Court does not issue invitations, tickets or assigned seating for the guests .

 At Faneuil Hall, the applicants are given an assigned seat.
 It is general admission for the guests.